 English ivy (Hedera helix) is a vigorous, widely grown plant appreciated for its glossy, palmate leaves.
 English ivy is extremely hale and hearty, tolerating severe winters as far north as USDA zone 9.
 However, this versatile vine is just as happy when grown as a houseplant.

-Whether English ivy is grown indoors or out, this fast-growing plant benefits from an occasional trim to stimulate new growth, improve air circulation and keep the vine within boundaries and looking its best.
+Whether English ivy is grown indoors or out, this fast-growing plant benefits from an occasional trim to stimulate new growth, improve air circulation, and keep the vine within boundaries and looking its best.
 Trimming also creates a full, healthy-looking plant.
 Read on to learn more about pruning English ivy.

 When to Trim Ivy Plants Outdoors

 If you’re growing English ivy as a ground cover, ivy plant trimming is best done before new growth appears in spring.
 Set your mower on the highest cutting height to prevent scalping the plant.
 You can also prune English ivy with hedge shears, especially if the ground is rocky.
-English ivy pruning depends on growth, and may need to be done every other year, or as often as every year.
+English ivy pruning depends on growth and may need to be done every other year, or as often as every year.

 Use clippers or a weed trimmer to trim along sidewalks or borders as often as needed.
-Similarly, if your English ivy vine is trained to a trellis or other support, use clippers to prune out unwanted growth.
+Similarly, if your English ivy vine is trained to a trellis or another support, use clippers to prune out unwanted growth.

 Ivy Plant Trimming Indoors

 Although you can discard the cuttings, you can also use them to propagate a new plant.
 Just stick the cuttings in a vase of water, then set the vase in a sunny window.
-When roots are about ½ to 1 inch long, plant the new English ivy in a pot filled with well-drained potting mix.
+When roots are about ½ to 1 inch (1-2.5 cm.) long, plant the new English ivy in a pot filled with well-drained potting mix.